Lead Generation

 Investigating Sales Processes

-Examining a company's sales processes offers valuable insights into their B2B status.
+Examining a company's sales processes offers valuable insights into its B2B status.
 B2B companies typically have distinct sales approaches that set them apart from B2C businesses.

 Recognizing Complex Sales Cycles